Price of oil: Global oil prices: a chronology

+On 8 March 2020 global oil prices fell precipitously when Saudi Arabia announced unexpected price cuts at the onset of the COVID-19 recession.
+In the face of cratering demand Russia responded in kind, resulting in a sudden price war.
+The resulting low prices represented a threat to the fiscal health of oil-exporting countries.
 The IHS Market reported that the "COVID-19 demand shock" represented a bigger contraction than that experienced during the Great Recession during the late 2000s and early 2010s.
 As demand for oil dropped to 4.5m million bpd below forecasts, tensions rose between OPEC members.
 At a 6 March OPEC meeting in Vienna, major oil producers were unable to agree on reducing oil production in response to the global COVID-19 pandemic.
 The spot price of WTI benchmark crude oil on the NYM on 6 March 2020 dropped to US$42.10 per barrel.
 On 8 March, the 2020 Russia–Saudi Arabia oil price war was launched, in which Saudi Arabia and Russia briefly flooded the market, also contributed to the decline in global oil prices.
 Later on the same day, oil prices had decreased by 30%, representing the largest one-time drop since the 1991 Gulf War.
 Oil traded at about $30 a barrel.
 Very few energy companies can produce oil when the price of oil is this low.
 Saudi Arabia, Iran, and Iraq had the lowest production costs in 2016, while the United Kingdom, Brazil, Nigeria, Venezuela, and Canada had the highest.
 On 9 April, Saudi Arabia and Russia agreed to oil production cuts.

 By April 2020 the price of WTI dropped by 80%, down to a low of about $5.
 As the demand for fuel decreased globally with pandemic-related lockdowns preventing travel, and due to excessive demand for storage of the large surplus in production, the price for future delivery of US crude in May became negative on 20 April 2020, the first time to happen since the New York Mercantile Exchange began trading in 1983.
 In April, as the demand decreased, concerns about inadequate storage capacity resulted in oil firms "renting tankers to store the surplus supply".
 An October Bloomberg report on slumping oil prices—citing the EIA among others—said that, with the increasing number of virus cases, the demand for gasoline—particularly in the United States—was "particularly worrisome", while global inventories remained "quite high".

 With the price of WTI at a record low, and 2019 Chinese 5% import tariff on U.S. oil lifted by China in May 2020, China began to import large quantities of US crude oil, reaching a record high of 867,000 bpd in July.